Easy Raised Garden Bed | DIY Without Tools

 For this version of a DIY raised garden bed, you will need a few materials.
 Thankfully, very few tools are needed and absolutely no screws!

-- 2×6 Wood boards (amount depends on the size bed you build)
+- 2×6 Wood boards (Amount depends on the size bed you build.
+You can adjust the length as needed as well!)

 - Sledge hammer